Agricultural Related Employment for Job Seekers, Migrant Seasonal Farm Workers, and Foreign Labor: H-2A & H-2B

 - Prepares and implements operating instructions including Policy and Procedures relating to MSFWs

-- Monitors and reports on the Employment Complaint System, processes MSFW complaints as needed
+- Monitors and reports on the Employment Complaint System, ensuring that MSFW complaints are processed.

 - Maintains communication with Outreach staff and management and addresses issues as they arise

-- Meets with farmworker groups and employers to promote the use of Employment Services.
+- Collaborates with UMOS, community groups, farmworker groups, and employers to promote fair and equitable treatment of MSFWs.

 - Conducts field visits to working and living locations of MSFWs.